ElenaByc/rsschool-cv/cv.md

 *********

 Passionate software engineer with strong mathematical background.
 Over seven years of experience in the software industry in a variety of roles with a range of technologies and several programming languages.
 Excellent analytical, design, and problem-solving abilities.
 Highly motivated and committed to delivering the highest standard of work.
-Love to learn something new.
-Currently studying front end development.
+Constant learner, love to learn something new.
+Currently focusing on front end development.

 *********